Work In Germany

 • Self-employment, including freelancing and setting up one’s own business

-• Working Holiday Visa if you are a youngster looking for work to finance your holiday visit to Germany (your country must have signed a Working Holiday Visa agreement with Germany)
+• Germany Working Holiday Visa if you are a youngster looking for work to finance your holiday visit to Germany (your country must have signed a Working Holiday Visa agreement with Germany)

 • Working as an Au Pair if you are a young adult wanting to learn about the German language and culture